particle-iot/docs/src/content/guide/getting-started/modes.md

 {{{device-animation device "blink" "magenta" }}}

 If your {{device}} is blinking magenta, it is currently loading an app or updating its firmware.
-This state is triggered by a firmware update or by flashing code from Particle Dev or Particle Build.
-You will often see this mode when you connect your {{device}} to the cloud for the first time.
+This state is triggered by a firmware update or by flashing code from the Web IDE or Desktop IDE.
+You might see this mode when you connect your {{device}} to the cloud for the first time.

 Note that, if you enter this mode by holding `{{system-button}}` on boot, blinking magenta indicates that letting go of the `{{system-button}}` button will enter safe mode to connect to the cloud and not run application firmware.